Difference Between Dividend and Growth

 If an investor is planning for investing in short-term and less risk he should invest in debt mutual funds.
 If an investor is looking for superior returns ins short-terms and high-risk equity mutual investment are what he should opt for.
 Mutual funds should be selected according to the goals and needs of the investor.

-This has a been a guide to Dividend vs Growth.
-Here we also discuss the top difference between Dividends and Growth along with infographics and comparison table.
+This has been a guide to Dividend vs Growth.
+Here we discuss the top difference between dividends and growth along with infographics and comparison table.
 You may also have a look at the following articles –